-A student who has been suspended or terminated for failing to maintain satisfactory academic progress or satisfactory attendance may be reinstated by the appeal process and placed on probation.
-By the end of the probationary period the student must achieve an equivalent of 70% or higher passing scores and an attendance ratio representing 67% attendance, to be removed from probation.
-Only under special circumstances may the student be reinstated more than once with the approval of the School Director.
+A student who has been suspended or terminated for failing to maintain Satisfactory Academic Progress or satisfactory attendance may be reinstated by the appeal process and placed on probation.
+If by the end of the probationary period the student achieves an equivalent GPA of 70% or higher or achieves an attendance ratio representing 67% attendance or better, he/she shall be removed from probation.
+A student is reinstated only once, but under special circumstances may be reinstated more than once with the approval of the School Director.